cozy/cozy-stack/docs/realtime.md

 We start with a normal websocket handshake.

-Websockets include a protocol description in handshake, the protocol described below is hereby named `io.cozy.websocket` version `1`
+Websockets include a protocol description in handshake, the protocol described below is hereby named `io.cozy.websocket`.

 Changes to the websocket protocol should be given versions, support for older version should be maintained when reasonable.